au-multivariate-stats

 language R

-This should include 4.4.0 if you are running the latest release (at the time of writing), but should be no lower than 4.4.0.
-If the installed version of R is < 4.4.0, install a newver version of R by downloading and running one of the installers from cloud.r-project.org as mentioned above.
+This should include 4.5.3 if you are running the latest release (at the time of writing), but should be no lower than 4.5.0.
+If the installed version of R is < 4.5.0, install a newer version of R by downloading and running one of the installers from cloud.r-project.org as mentioned above.

 To check that RStudio is up-to-date, open RStudio, open the Help menu, and choose Check for Updates.
 RStudio will then check to see if there is a newer version available and if there is it will give you the option to download the newer version.

-Prior to arriving at AU Viborg on the 19th of September, make sure you have updated your installed R packages and that you have installed the following packages: tidyverse, vegan, mvabund, boral, ecoCopula, and cocorresp.
+Prior to arriving at AU Viborg, make sure you have updated your installed R packages and that you have installed the following packages: tidyverse, vegan, and ggvegan.
 To do this, open RStudio (or R) and in the console window (usually lower left, with a prompt that looks like >) run

 nc <- parallel::detectCores(logical = FALSE)